-If you believe that Wakefield and Associates has violated your FDCPA rights, you can file a complaint against them as well.
+If you believe that Wakefield and Associates have violated your FDCPA rights, you can file a complaint against them as well.

-If this is your first time dealing with a debt collector, you may be feeling overwhelmed about their impact on your credit and finances.
+If this is your first time dealing with a debt collector, you may be feeling overwhelmed.

 Luckily, you can get them off your back and credit history by following the steps outlined above.